gorkinovich/meta/README.md

 * **-v**, **--version**: Shows the version of the tool.
 * **-c**, **--code**: Shows the source code of the files being analysed.

-### Mini-Erlang syntax
+## Mini-Erlang syntax

-This follows is the BNF syntax for the Mini-Erlang language:
+This follow is the BNF syntax for the Mini-Erlang language:

 ```
 expression  ::= variable